This is a different Bloody Mary recipe. Presenting Bloody Margaret, she’s oh so lovely with her fresh basil and citrus vodka. Enjoy!

-Last night my girl friend Amber came over for girl talk, and since there were no adult libations in the house, we went to our local Armenian liquor store to get something.
+When my girlfriend Amber came over for girl talk, and there were no adult libations in the house, we went to our local Armenian liquor store to get something.

 My friend and former chef at Birds in Hollywood, Chef John Farion, had come over to change the door on the refrigerator.
 Of course, as I was getting ice and then the tomato juice out of the refrigerator, I kept trying to open it on the wrong side.
 That made Amber and I laugh.